Module 3 of 10

 Installing Claude Code

-This tells your computer to download and install Claude Code.
+This downloads and installs Claude Code.
 It might take a minute.
-You'll see some text scrolling by — that's normal.
+You'll see some text scrolling — that's normal.
 Wait for it to finish.
+No other dependencies are needed.

 Navigate to a folder you want to work in.
 For your first time, let's use your Documents folder: